Magic Fly

 Magic Fly is the debut studio album by French band Space.
-It was released in April 1977 by Disques Vogue.
-The album reached No. 11 on the UK Albums Chart and included the hit single of the same name, which reached No. 2 on the UK Singles Chart and No. 1 in Switzerland and West Germany.
+It was recorded in 1976 but released in April 1977 by Disques Vogue.
+The album reached No. 1 in France, No. 11 on the UK Albums Chart and included the hit single of the same name, which reached No. 2 on the UK Singles Chart and No. 1 in Switzerland and West Germany.

+Critical reception and legacy

 A version of the title track was used as the main theme of the original Chinese version of Jackie Chan's 1978 film Snake in the Eagle's Shadow (蛇形刁手).

+A variation of the track Carry On, Turn Me On was used in the opening ceremony of the 2024 Summer Olympics in Paris as the Olympic torch was being carried along the River Seine towards the eventual lighting of the cauldron.

+In 2012, writer David Buckley compared the single "Magic Fly" to Daft Punk, stating "It seems as if Daft Punk have long-lost parents after all".